ZaighamKH/FPGA-SAP-Computer/README.md

 The final value at A should be 5 (3+4-2 = 5), which can be seen in the simulation results

 ![Screenshot (10)](https://github.com/ZaighamKH/FPGA-SAP-Computer/assets/119772901/1fd55d26-4c96-4534-b358-d8c615c80874)

-# Future Goals

-Update SAP 1 to SAP 2 and eventually SAP 3 to further improve understanding of FPGA design, hardware description language, and computer architecture.